-Unknown to me previously, I had always had an ability to sense the divine but didn’t know what it was.
-Both my parents have always been easily tearful, especially related to talking of those who have passed on, and both have strong faiths.
-I resented that easy tearfulness, because I got a big dose of it.
-I stopped attending funerals at all for over 20 years.
-It was too much to go into churches, Even practicing for cross country by running through or near a cemetery I would find myself crying.
-I even took an antidepressant for 17 years because I couldn’t be side swiped by the tears during an emotionally charged session with a patient.
-It wasn’t until I started Healing Touch training that I could recognize what I was seeing were angels along with all the dogs and animals connected to me during this life joining me when I would work with clients, that I finally understood where the tears came from.
-They were beautiful and power filled tears after all.
-The tears are much better controlled now, but they return while I am doing Healing Touch or Core Shamanism, or psychopomping a spirit (roadkill, a pet, or a human, a plant), and sometimes as a client has an emotional tearful release in coaching.
-And they are my spirit’s response to the divine.
+Unknown to me before this journey, I always had the ability to sense the divine, though I didn’t understand it.
+Both my parents are easily tearful, especially when discussing those who have passed, and both have strong faiths.
+I resented this emotional expression because I inherited a significant dose of it.
+For over 20 years, I stopped attending funerals as it was overwhelming, and I found it challenging to visit churches.
+Even while practicing for cross country by running through or near a cemetery, I would find myself crying.
+I even took an antidepressant for 17 years because I didn’t want my emotions to interfere during intense sessions with psychiatric patients.
+It wasn’t until I began Healing Touch training that I recognized I could see angels, along with the animals from my life, joining me during my work with clients.
+This realization helped me understand that my tears were not just sorrowful; they were beautiful and powerful.
+I find that my emotional responses are now better controlled, surfacing during Healing Touch, Core Shamanism, or when psychopomping a spirit (be it roadkill, a pet, or a human), and sometimes as a client has an emotional release during coaching.
+I have come to accept these tears as my spirit’s response to the divine.

 Session lengths and fees are as follows.
 Please check our specials page for package discounts: